abbeyroad7/Terra-CotS/content/DM/Ideas.md

 - earth magic grows to eat town #side
 - Venetian assassins to protect artistinal trade secrets #side
 - Teeth snatch monster #side
+- City job board: bounty hunters, soldier, blacksmith, horse wrangler, body cleanup #side
+- King of Gloridia is found (by player or NPCs) and taken to the gallows.
+Give players option to save. #main
+- Small skirmishes in the residential district to the west. #main : session 15